 Use a relevant featured image

 Including brilliant visuals in your content makes it ten times better for the user.

-If you’re writing blogs the featured image is first visual your audience will see.
+If you’re writing blogs, the featured image is the first visual your audience will see.

 Set the bar high by making it attractive and relevant to the rest of the content.

 Making sure your featured image is top-drawer is especially important if you’re using push notifications.

 With push notifications, the receiver has only the featured image and the headline to decide whether to click through, so it’s vital you get these right.

 Tell stories about intriguing subjects.